Strippit Bubble Memory Fixes Strippit_Bubble_Memory_Fixes

 Installing a 8 foot Ground Rod on EVERY Welding Machine also sometimes helps.

-work to be done by a very Experienced Technician, or you risk Damaging Control.
+be done by a very Experienced Technician, or you risk Damaging Control.

-Isolate Arcing Electrical Interference from the Control Cardcage.
+Isolate Arcing Electrical Interference from Control Cardcage.

 More information on this can be seen on "HECC80/30x Boards Types".